karthikc3086-org/VSS_GIT_workspace/readMe.txt

 7. Changes pushed ot PRE-PROD by maintainer user.
 8. PULL request created by karthiksekaran and then approved by karthikc
-9. Attempt to push one change and create pull request. git checkout PRE-PROD git fetch origin git merge origin/PROD        # or: git rebase origin/PROD
+9. Attempt to push one change and create pull request.

+10 Optional Step (This is required only when you want to keep the pre-prod branch in sync with git checkout PRE-PROD git fetch origin git merge origin/PROD        # or: git rebase origin/PROD